newrelic-experimental/newrelic-javascript-fastify/README.md

 ## Getting Started

-Add this module along with newrelic agent and you will see fastfiy routes and http get/put/etc.. show up as web transacations in the Newrelic UI.
+Add this module along with newrelic agent and you will see Fastify routes and HTTP verbs GET/PUT/etc.. show up as web transactions in the Newrelic UI.
 ```
 // index.js
 require('@newrelic/fastify');